 Steven Campbell is a senior associate in the firm’s Construction & Government Contracts Group.
 Mr. Campbell focuses his practice on the representation of contractors and owners in litigating construction and government contracts-related disputes.
 He also routinely negotiates design and construction agreements and advises government contractors on the negotiation of and compliance with government contracts.
 Mr. Campbell has substantial experience in representing government contractors facing government investigations and procurement protests before federal, state and municipal bodies.

 Mr. Campbell received his J.D., magna cum laude, from the University of Tennessee, where he served as editor of the Tennessee Law Review.
 While in law school, Mr. Campbell held a judicial externship with the Knoxville Criminal Court and served as a student attorney in the UT Legal Clinic.
 Mr. Campbell received his B.A., cum laude, in 2004 from Millsaps College, where he majored in philosophy and religious studies.

 - Successfully defended a major information technology company’s award of three contracts totaling $20 million in a state bid protest action before the Florida Division of Administrative Hearings.

 - Obtained dismissal of a deceptive trade practices claim on behalf of a global materials supplier.

 - Successfully represented a Canadian controls engineer in arbitration in Bilbao, Spain, under the rules of the Bilbao Chamber of Commerce, Industry and Shipping in a breach of contract dispute with a Spanish general contractor.

-- Obtained full recovery for owner, plus attorneys’ fees, in a breach of contract action against a general contractor concerning a retail development in Warner Robins, Georgia.
+- Obtained full recovery for the owner, plus attorneys’ fees, in a breach of contract action against a general contractor concerning a retail development in Warner Robins, Georgia.

 - Represented a leading construction equipment supplier in the protest of a Virginia Department of Transportation award of a $25 million contract, resulting in a reversal of the original award and a new award of the contract to the client.